Relativistic Langevin Equation derived from a particle-bath Lagrangian: Galilean Langevin Equation

 For the Markovian equation, \({\rho(\omega) \propto \omega^2}\), as per Debye's law and/or the Rayleigh-Jeans law for bosonic baths; and \({g(\omega)=\text{Const}}\).
 Thus \(K(t) \propto \delta(t)\) as shown in~\cite{zwanzig2001nonequilibrium}.
 The friction term in~\cref{eq:langevin-classical} becomes the classical viscous force~\( \eta \dot{x}\) and \cref{eq:langevin-classical} reduces to the special case of the Markovian Langevin equation~\cite{zwanzig2001nonequilibrium}.

-This derivation not only obtains the Langevin equation \cref{eq:langevin-classical} from rather general assumptions: weak coupling, space-translation invariance; but also provides a clear physical model for the origins of physical effects such as viscosity and the stochastic excitation.
+This derivation not only obtains the Langevin equation \cref{eq:langevin-classical} from general assumptions: weak coupling, space-translation invariance; but also provides a clear physical model for the origins of physical effects such as viscosity and the stochastic excitation.
 The most natural model for the environment --- the harmonic heat bath, is also the same model used for describing quantum decoherence in the theory of open quantum systems~\cite[p.~656]{Breuer}.

-Moreover, this derivation demonstrates the classical deterministic worldview of statistical mechanics.
+Importantly, this derivation demonstrates the classical deterministic worldview of statistical mechanics.
 Even in its final form the Galilean Langevin equation would be fully deterministic provided knowledge about initial conditions for all the degrees of freedom is at hand~\cite{zwanzig2001nonequilibrium}.
 The memory function and the stochastic force can be fully predicted both forwards and backwards in time, provided the initial conditions at an arbitrary \(t=0\) are known.
-The reason why the memory function and the stochastic force \emph{appear} to break time-inversion symmetry, is because \begin{enumerate*}[label=(\roman*)] \item the system is chaotic: minor perturbations to the initial conditions can greatly impact long-term behavior. \item The number of Fourier modes is large.
-In fact, merely recording \(O(10^9)\) initial conditions already requires at least \texttt{16Gib} of RAM. \item The operators for Quantum observables \(\mathbf{q}_i\) and \(\mathbf{\dot{q}}_{i}\) do not commute. \end{enumerate*} These three facts prevent any chance of computing the deterministic continuations of the forces, and thus solving the equations of motion for anything but the simplest, smallest and coldest systems.
-Fortunately, however, we can mathematically: by proving the fluctuation dissipation theorem for our model, obtain statistical constraints~\cite[see p.~23]{zwanzig2001nonequilibrium}:
+The reason why the memory function and the stochastic force \emph{appear} to break time-inversion symmetry, is because \begin{enumerate*}[label=(\roman*)] \item The number of Fourier modes (i.e. bath oscillators) is very large (in fact, merely recording \(O(10^9)\) initial conditions already requires at least \texttt{16Gib} of RAM) and their initial conditions cannot be specified deterministically, hence they have to drawn from \emph{statistical} distributions such as Boltzmann or J\"{u}ttner for the non-relativistic and relativistic limits respectively. \item The system is possibly chaotic due to the intrinsic non-linearity of the relativistic oscillators: minor perturbations to the initial conditions can greatly impact long-term behavior. \end{enumerate*} As a result, while \cref{eq:langevin-classical} is technically deterministic, it is \emph{effectively} stochastic \cite{Zwanzig1973,zwanzig2001nonequilibrium}.